 Technology can be a wonderful thing.
 It can also be a major distraction.
-Laptop/tablet computers are welcome in class if they are being used for the purpose of learning in the class.
+Laptop/tablets/cell phones are welcome in class if they are being used for the purpose of learning in the class.
 In fact, you will be asked to bring your computers to class on certain days (see the class schedule on MyBLC).
-Students should not use their laptop for email, chatting, web surfing, or other non-class related activities.
+Students should not use their laptop/tablet/cell phone for email, chatting, web surfing, or other non-class related activities.
 Students who abuse this privilege will not be allowed to use their computer during class time.

-If you need to use the digital projector, you will only use the classroom computer.
-Students must bring any presentation or other files on a USB drive to save time.
+If you need to use the digital projector in the classroom, you may use the classroom computer or your own laptop.
+If students are using the classroom computer, they must bring any presentation or other files on a USB drive to save time.
 Do not expect to be able to download your presentation.
 It is recommended you save your presentations in PowerPoint format (.pptx).
+Students who use their own laptops are required to know how to connect to the projector before the presentation.